Are carrot tops edible?

 If carrot leaves are edible, why can’t I find them in stores?

-Moreover, carrot greens draw moisture from the carrot root.
+Although, you can eat carrot greens, it’s really difficult to find them in supermarkets.
+Most people don’t consume carrot tops because they don’t know their nutritional value.
+Furthermore, carrot leaves draw moisture from the carrot root.
 Therefore, growers remove them.
 Cutting carrot tops increases the shelf life of the carrot root.

 You can use carrot leaves in many recipes.
 You can eat them raw or cooked in smoothies, salads, soups, sauces, pies, and sandwiches.
 They have a bitter flavor.